 Ben Branson, founder of botanical (read: non-alcoholic) spirits company Seedlip, tells me that if done right, your guests won’t even miss the booze.
 “Spirits with high alcohol-by-volume content aren’t necessary to create nuanced and delicious drinks,” he says.
 To help keep partiers energized, he recommends the following recipe—from Lunetta All Day’s beverage director Kristine Cocchino—for a coffee-infused, cocktail-inspired beverage.

-You can certainly serve O’Doul's or any other non-alcoholic beer from your bar, but Whitney Wing Drake, founder of Wish Wonder Dream, suggests adding a wellness-oriented substitute to your bar menu.
+You can certainly serve O’Doul's or any other non-alcoholic beer, but Whitney Wing Drake, founder of Wish Wonder Dream, suggests adding a wellness-oriented substitute to your bar menu.
 “Kombucha cocktails are always a yummy and fun treat—they can also be mixed with alcohol, but they certainly don't have to be,” she says.
 “The refreshing bubbles from kombucha on-tap paired with a fun garnish—such as a wild cherry (not the maraschino kind), blueberries, raspberries, and/or a sprig of rosemary or lavender—offers a refreshing and unique twist your guests won't be able to get enough of.”

 According to Wing Drake, you can (and should) also provide a non-alcoholic cider, which she says is delicious when mixed with cranberry and blackberry juices.
 “The combination makes for a slightly tart, seriously crisp treat, which can be served in a tall glass with foam at the top,” she explains.
 “It has most of the qualities of a beer, but I'd argue that it tastes so much better.”
 As with the kombucha cocktail, she recommends serving this cider on tap.